 This is why it is very important for you to sort your items correctly, both for the environment and in order to keep our waste collection costs as low as possible.

 Recycling and mixed plastics

 We can only accept plastic bottles in your plastic recycling container.
-We don't currently have the facilities to recycle mixed plastics such as food wrapping, trays, tubs and yogurt pots.
+We don't currently have the facilities to recycle mixed plastics such as:

 While we understand this type of 'mixed plastic' can be recycled elsewhere, our recycling collections are driven by cost, and currently it wouldn't be cost effective for us to recycle these types of plastic.